Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/dailymanagement.md

 ## lumi-ldap-userinfo

 Shows your user information kept in the LDAP directory.
-This command also gives more information about the quota of your projects, but is not as up-to-date as the information from `lumi-quota` command, as the information for this command is only gathered in the background on a periodic basis.
+This command also gives more information about the quota of your projects, but is not as up to date as the information from `lumi-quota` command, as the information for this command is only gathered in the background on a periodic basis.

 Usage:
 ```